 As one of the most eco-friendly, durable, and attractive roofing materials available, any home is sure to benefit from the addition of a slate roof.
 If you want to add beauty and value to your home, here are seven types of slate roof styles to consider.
+Once you’ve chosen the type you’d like, simply contact a Sydney slate roofer to make it happen!
 Let’s get started!

 1) Graduated Slate Roof